kks32-courses/data-analytics/spark/azure/azure.md

 * **PySpark3** (for applications written in Python3)
 * **Spark** (for applications written in Scala)

-In this course, you'll use the **PySpark** kernel in the notebook from where you run the interactive Spark SQL query.
+In this course, you'll use the **PySpark3** kernel in the notebook from where you run the interactive Spark SQL query.
 Some of the key benefits of using the PySpark kernel are:

 * The contexts for Spark and Hive are set automatically.
 * Use cell magics, such as `%%sql`, to directly run interactive SQL or Hive queries, without any preceding code snippets.